AllskyTeam/allsky/README.md

 * Remove the cover from the lens/dome
 * Enable dark subtraction in `config/config.sh` by setting `DARK_FRAME_SUBTRACTION=true`

-GUI method:
+WebUI method:
 * Place a cover on your camera lens/dome.
 Make sure no light can get in.
-* On the GUI page, open the `Camera Settings` tab and set `Dark Frame` to Yes.
+* On the WebUI page, open the `Camera Settings` tab and set `Dark Frame` to Yes.
 * Hit the Save button
 * Dark frames are created in a `darks` directory.
 A new dark is created every time the sensor temperature changes by 1 degree C.
 * On the Camera Settings tab set Dark Frame to No.